-Our business could be materially and adversely affected by health epidemics in regions where we have concentrations of clinical trial sites or other business operations and could cause significant disruption in the operations of third party manufacturers and CROs upon whom we rely.
+Our business could be materially and adversely affected by health epidemics in regions where we have concentrations of clinical trial sites or other business operations and could cause significant disruption in the operations of third-party manufacturers and CROs upon whom we rely.
 For example, in March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 In response, we delayed initiation of the next set of KSI-301 pivotal studies by one quarter from June to September 2020 in order to assess how best to minimize the impact of COVID-19 on clinical trial conduct.
 We implemented and continue to implement various enhancements into our ongoing study execution to help ensure the safety of patients, physicians, study site staff and Kodiak operations team members during the ongoing COVID-19 pandemic, including the use of remote study monitoring.

 The COVID-19 pandemic continues to unfold and we will continue to monitor our operations in response.
-We continue to observe government recommendations and may elect to temporarily close our office and/or laboratory space to protect our employees.
+We continue to observe government recommendations.
 Quarantines for COVID-19 or other viruses could impact personnel at third party manufacturing facilities, or the availability or cost of materials, which would disrupt our supply chain.
 While many of these materials may be obtained by more than one supplier, port closures and other restrictions resulting from the coronavirus outbreak in the region may disrupt our supply chain or limit our ability to obtain sufficient materials for our drug products.
-As we work towards commercial scale-up and manufacturing activities to support BLA submission, there is increasing competition with COVID-19 related vaccine and therapeutic programs for manufacturing related (i) materials such as resins, filters, sterile tubesets, pipette tips; (ii) personnel such as facility engineering and construction as well as plant engineers and workers; and (iii) production slots in cGMP facilities.
-These events have begun to impact our manufacturing activities and timelines and may cause delays to our commercial manufacturing timelines.
-Currently, the critical path item on the path to complete our manufacturing regulatory dossiers to be used in our BLA filing is completion of our dedicated IBEX facility which is needed for at-commercial-scale qualification and validation manufacturing batches to be included in our BLA filing.
-Our IBEX facility was originally scheduled for completion in late 2021 and is now schedule for completion in 1H 2022.
-This delay is due to construction resources having been allocated to build commercial manufacturing suites for COVID-19 vaccines in the IBEX.
-Notably, another four commercial scale manufacturing suites have just been announced and are scheduled for construction completion early 2022.
-At this time, we are not aware and do not believe these new vaccine production
+As we work towards commercial scale-up and manufacturing activities to support BLA submission, there is increasing competition with COVID-19 vaccine and therapeutic programs for manufacturing related (i) materials such as resins, filters, sterile tubesets, pipette tips; (ii) personnel such as facility engineering and construction as well as plant engineers and workers; and (iii) production slots in cGMP facilities.

 In addition, our current and future clinical trials may be materially and adversely affected by the COVID-19 outbreak in the future.
 Site initiation and patient enrollment may be further delayed due to prioritization of hospital resources toward the COVID-19 outbreak.
 Some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
-Our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may and adversely impact our clinical trial operations.
+Our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, and may adversely impact our clinical trial operations.
 Kodiak staff and/or our CRO partners may not be able to travel to study sites, impacting further site initiations and in-person monitoring of study data quality.
 Other Kodiak vendors on whom we depend, such as supply chain and logistics partners and our image reading centers may be disrupted, and our operations could be affected.
 Our clinical studies enroll patients who have underlying risk factors such as advanced age, hypertension and/or diabetes which could lead to higher than expected study discontinuation rates and/or missed visit rates if these patients are adversely affected by the COVID-19 outbreak.
 To date, we continue to see low levels of patient missed visits.
 Additionally, the pandemic could result in delayed recruitment in some or all of our clinical studies that are currently recruiting patients, for example if as a consequence of the pandemic patients are not willing to be seen by their physician as frequently as our study protocols require.